Syslifters/sysreptor/plugins/customizetheme/README.md

 # Customize Theme

 This plugin allows to customize the theme of the SysReptor frontend.
-It allows to change settings of light and dark globally per instance.
+It allows to change settings of light and dark themes globally per instance.